FabricMC/fabric-docs/players/installing-java/windows.md

 Once you've done that, you can click `Next` and continue with the installation.

-## 4. Verify that Java 17 is installed.
+## 4. Verify That Java 17 Is Installed

 Once the installation is complete, you can verify that Java 17 is installed by opening the command prompt again and typing `java -version`.

-If the command runs successfully, you will see something like shown before, where the java version is displayed:
+If the command runs successfully, you will see something like shown before, where the Java version is displayed:

 ![Command prompt with "java -version" typed in.](/assets/players/installing-java/windows-java-version.png)